 - Lethargy or disorientation

 Some people are more susceptible to dehydration than others.
 This group usually includes the very young and very old.
 If you are outdoors with your toddlers or have senior companions, always monitor them for any of these signs and symptoms.

-The good thing about mild to moderate dehydration is they can be treated with home remedies.
-Here's what you can do:
+The good thing about mild to moderate dehydration is it can be treated with home remedies.
+Here’s what you can do:

-- Stop activity immediately.
+- Stop any activity immediately.
 Get out of direct sun or heat and rest in a cool spot.

 - Take off excess and restrictive clothing.

-- Drink water, juice or sports drink.
+- Drink water, juice, or a sports drink.
 You should take in as much as 2L over the next couple of hours to replenish the fluids and electrolytes lost.

 - Take an oral rehydration solution.
 This helps retain fluid and replenishes electrolytes.

 - Rest and continue drinking fluids.

-Severe dehydration, however, is considered as a medical emergency and will need immediate medical attention.
+Severe dehydration, however, is considered a medical emergency and will need immediate medical attention.
 It will involve the use of IV fluids and the like.
-When you're outdoors--- or worse, in a survival situation--- the chances of getting professional medical is slim to none, so it's critical that you treat dehydration as soon as you detect it so it doesn't escalate.
+When you’re outdoors—or worse, in a survival situation—the chances of getting professional medical are slim to none, so it’s critical that you treat dehydration as soon as you detect it so it doesn’t escalate.

 As the old adage says, “prevention is always better (and less expensive) than cure” so make sure you know what to do and NOT to do to stop dehydration from happening.

 Here are simple yet effective ways to prevent yourself from drying up:

 - Keep hydrated.
 It’s as simple as drinking water at regular intervals.
 Aside from always having water on your person, try to bring a sports drink to replace lost electrolytes.

 - Don’t wait until you’re thirsty to drink water.
 Make it a habit to drink at least 8 glasses or at least 2 liters of water a day.